BelmY/satnogs-gr-oot/README.md

 * `data` field is a `pmt::pmt_t` dictionary containing the decoded data and other information regarding it, using the `gr-satnogs` metadata format.
 More about them in the [Metadata](#metadata) section

+### Coding style
+For the C++ code, `gr-satnogs` uses a slightly modified version of the **Stroustrup** style, which is a nicer adaptation of the well known K&R style.
+In addition, we decided to decrease the indentation from 4 to 2 spaces.
+This choice was made mainly to avoid braking statements with long namespaces.
+We also found ourselves, that with smaller indentation we use more descriptive variable names, avoiding frustrating abbreviations without phoenixes etc.

+At the root directory of the project there is the `astyle` options file `.astylerc` containing the proper configuration.
+Developers can import this configuration to their favorite editor.
+In addition the `hooks/pre-commit` file contains a Git hook, that can be used to perform before every commit, code style formatting with `astyle` and the `.astylerc` parameters.
+To enable this hook developers should copy the hook at their `.git/hooks` directory.
+Failing to comply with the coding style described by the `.astylerc` will result to failure of the automated tests running on our CI services.
+So make sure that you either import on your editor the coding style rules or use the `pre-commit` Git hook.

+Regarding the naming of files and variables, we use the underscore naming convention (`do_this`) instead of camel cases (`DoNotDoThis`).
+Exception to this rule is the CMake module filenames.
+In addition, all private variables of a C++ class, should start with the prefix `d_` allowing the developers to spot easily private members of the object.

 ### Metadata
 Each decoder generates a `pmt::pmt_t` dictionary containing the decoded data and